HuidaeCho/projpicker/docs/source/query_syntax.rst

-Note that ``unit=any not`` is used instead of ``not`` to filter out degree CRSs from any-unit CRSs, not from the same degree CRSs. ``unit=degree all not`` would yield ``none`` because in the same degree universe, the NOT off all is none.
+Note that ``unit=any not`` is used instead of ``not`` to filter out degree CRSs from any-unit CRSs, not from the same degree CRSs. ``unit=degree all not`` would yield ``none`` because in the same degree universe, the NOT of all is none.

 Coordinate systems